SURGroup/UQpy/docs/source/surrogates/polynomial_chaos.rst

 Moment Estimation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``MomentEstimation`` class can be used for the calculation of the first two moments of the PCE model directly from the PCE coefficients.
+The :class:`.MomentEstimation` class can be used for the calculation of the first two moments of the PCE model directly from the PCE coefficients.
 This is possible due to the orthonormality of the polynomial basis.

 The first moment (mean value) is calculated as